 May 23, 2022

 Admissions decisions are made in two cycles: early and regular.
 Students who choose to apply in the early cycle will be notified of their admissions decision earlier and will also be compared to a smaller applicant pool.
 Decisions are made on a rolling basis, meaning students will be notified of their admissions decision between the time they submit their application and the latest decision date for their respective cycle.

 Students currently in high school or entering high school in fall 2022 are eligible to apply to SSI.
 Students who are currently in their senior year of high school may also apply.
 SSI seeks to admit students who demonstrate a strong passion for science and an eagerness to learn.
 Successful applicants typically have prior achievements in science, technology, or other academic fields.
 Many previously admitted students have also demonstrated a track record of completing independent projects, excelling in advanced coursework, or conducting research in a laboratory setting.
 Additionally, many previously admitted students have earned recognition in local, state, national, and international STEM competitions.

 The program understands that not all students have equal access to opportunities in STEM.
 No programming or research experience is necessary to apply to SSI, and SSI puts particular emphasis on admitting students who demonstrate strong future potential in science and research.

 SSI is proud to be an international program that provides learning opportunities to students across the world.
 Historically, roughly 20% of the student body has been international.
-In 2020, students from 78 countries applied to attend SSI, and 40 countries were represented over the summer.
+Students from over 103 countries have applied to attend SSI, and students from 58 different countries have been selected to attend SSI in previous summers.

 The application contains the following sections:

 • Background Information.
 Students provide basic personal and contact information.

-• School Information.
-Students provide information about their school and grade level.
+• Educational Background.
+Students provide information about their school, grade level, and a school counselor/supervisor reference.*